Skip to Content

 The en-suite bathrooms at the JW Marriott Seoul have marble floors and top-quality fixtures.
 And with room service available from the two fantastic in-house restaurants, you never have to leave the comfortable hotel bed.

 But if you do want to leave your cosy room, consider doing so to head to the fantastic rooftop bar, where you’ll have unparalleled views of the city.
-Or you could visit the indoor pool and fitness centre.
+Or you could visit the indoor pool and fitness center.
 There’s plenty to keep you busy.

 Dongdaemun Market is just minutes away, and it’s a very immersive Korean experience to stroll down those streets.

-7. Hotel28 Myeongdong
+6. Hotel28 Myeongdong

 Let’s end this list with a bang.
 Designed with a cinematic theme, Hotel28 Myeongdong is a fun, trendy boutique hotel.
 The location at the heart of the popular Myeongdong Seoul district adds to its charms.